-You see from a child's perspective, going to work is a choice, if you don't like it, stop.
-We don't understand that there is a mortgage to pay and mouths to feed.
+You see, from a child's perspective, going to work is a choice, if you don't like it, stop; we don't understand that there is a mortgage to pay, and mouths to feed.
 If we asked our parents "why do you go to work?" food and shelter would surely be a fair reply.
-The problem is, it doesn't end there, the list goes on: car payments, entertainment subscriptions, bills, holidays...
-As one grows up it becomes evident: truly to them there is no choice, they are trapped.
-They are cornered by their own decisions.
-They value money more than they do time.
-But let's look at what happens if someone reverses these choices.
-Sell the car, down-size the house, cancel the subscriptions.
+The problem is, the reasons don't end there, as one grows up we realise the list is a lot longer.
+Slowly it becomes evident, truly to them there is no choice.
+They are trapped, caged by their self-prescribed fiscal responsibilities.

-Many people have written about this in superb blogs such as earlyretirementextreme & mrmoneymustache.
-In light of discovery of this lifestyle I will be sharing my spending habits and how I plan on reducing them in pursuit of early retirement/financial independence in the hopes that you and I will be able to learn something along the way.
+Many people have written about this in excellent blogs such as earlyretirementextreme & mrmoneymustache.
+Since discovering this lifestyle, I have shared my spending habits and how my methods on reducing them in pursuit of early retirement/financial independence.

 spending rate/savings rate = years of work required for 1 year of freedom

-If, like most of the UK, you save on average 8.52% of your after tax income we can use the above to find the average household would have to spend 91.48/8.52= 10.74 years working just to save enough to spend a year out of work.
-Though over this time scale pensions and interest rates gain significance.
+If, like most of the UK, you save on average 8.52% of your after-tax income we can use the above ratio to calculate that the average household would have to work for over ten years in order to take just one year out of work!
+(Though, over this time scale, pensions and interest rates gain significance.)